IBM-Cloud/gp-js-client/TESTING.md

 Running this test may incur service costs.

-* create a `local-credentials.json` file with the credentials as given in the bound service:
+* create a `local-credentials.json` file with the credentials as given in the bound service (but see below)

       {
         "credentials": {